scylladb/dynamodb-pricing-comparison/README.md

 ## Install

-The simplest way to use the application is to deploy the version published on the AWS Serverless Application Repository.
+The simplest way to use the application is to deploy the version published to the AWS Serverless Application Repository.
 Alternatively, you can build the application from the sources and deploy it with the AWS SAM CLI.

 ### Deploy from the Serverless Application Repository